TobiWo/eth-duties/README.md

 | teku | :heavy_check_mark: | :heavy_check_mark: |
 | nimbus | :heavy_check_mark: | :x: |
 | lodestar | :heavy_check_mark: | :x: |

+## Configuration

+Most of the available flags are self explanatory.
+However, some may not that obvious.
+Those flags are described in detail in the following chapter.

+### --mode

+The running mode of `eth-duties` in general is logging duties to the console (specied with value `log` which is default).
+However, professional node operators might leverage the tool in their cicd pipelines to e.g. prevent an unintentional client update when your validator is right before proposing a block or part of the sync committee.
+This is where the different `cicd` modes come into play.
+You can make your deployment job dependent from the `eth-duties` job so that the deployment job will only run when `eth-duties` exits gracefully with `exit code 0`.

+**Note** If you do not omit attestation duties with `--omit-attestation-duties` these are also valid duties for the cicd modes.

+#### cicd-exit

+This mode results in a one time check whether one of your supplied validators has an upcoming duty.
+If there is an upcoming duty the tool exits with `exit code 1`.
+If there is none the tool exits with `exit code 0`.

+#### cicd-wait

+This mode results in an ongoing process (similar to the standard behavior) where `eth-duties` checks for upcoming duties until there is no upcoming duty.
+If there will be no upcoming duty the application exits with `exit code 0`.
+Compared to the standard logging behavior this process only runs for a certain amount of time (specified with flag `--mode-cicd-waiting-time` (default: 780 seconds, approx. 2 epochs)).
+If this timeframe ends `eth-duties` exits with `exit code 1`.

+#### exit

+This mode results in an immediate graceful exit with `exit code 0` without checking for duties.
+The rational behind this flag is the following: If your deployment job will not run because of upcoming duties but you need to force an update for whatever reason you can use the mode `exit`.
+I'm not an expert in github pipelines but in gitlab you can prefill environment variables when you start a pipeline manually via the web ui.
+This way you don't need to adapt your pipeline code but just restart a pipeline with the mode value `exit`.
+In general this is out of scope of this documentation.
+For more information please check the respective platform documentation.
+For gitlab this would be [the following website](https://docs.gitlab.com/ee/ci/pipelines/index.html#prefill-variables-in-manual-pipelines).

 ## What to expect